 Why Ayodhya verdict will be delivered by Supreme Court on or before November 17

-The verdict would however have to be pronounced by November 17, the scheduled retirement day of Chief Justice of India, Ranjan Gogoi, who is heading the Bench.
+The verdict would, however, have to be pronounced by November 17, the scheduled retirement day of Chief Justice of India, Ranjan Gogoi, who is heading the Bench.

 The verdict would have to be delivered before November 17 as Chief Justice of India, Ranjan Gogoi retires on that date.